-Figure 19.
-Key derivation

 Each key material shall be derived selectively on the basis of the security mode.
-For example, when a PAC device is in security mode 1, it shall never initiate any security procedure.
-When a PAC device is in security mode 3, it shall derive all of the above key materials, such as AUTH_KEY and ENC_KEY between the devices.

-5.15.4 Authentication
+Authentication

 Authentication is the process of verifying ‘who’ is at the other end of the link.
 In PAC security layer, authentication is performed for devices, or services.